Andrew-Jones657/andrew-jones657.github.io/tutorials/CensusData.md

   <h3> Searching for Population Tables at the Census Tract Level </h3> <br>

-  <p> The US Census data website can be found <a href="https://data.census.gov/">here</a>.
-Since this table will be implemented in GIS software, the search criteria need to be setup carefully: the US Census has many similarly named datasets.
-The "advanced search" option will be used to apply several filters to obtain to the specific dataset.
-Select “advanced search” under the main search bar to begin (Figure 2). </p>  <br>
+  <p> The U.S. Census data website can be accessed <a href="https://data.census.gov/">here</a>.
+Since this table will be used in GIS software, the search criteria must be set up carefully, as the U.S. Census provides many similarly named datasets.
+The "advanced search" option will be utilized to apply several filters in order to obtain the specific dataset required.
+To begin, “advanced search” should be selected under the main search bar (Figure 2). </p> <br>

   <figure>
   <img class="myImages" id="myImg" src="https://i.imgur.com/BusE2V2.jpeg" alt="US Census Data" style="width:100%;max-width:625px">
   <figcaption> Figure 2.
 The US Census Data Website  </figcaption>
   </figure> <br>

-  <p> On the left side of the webpage are multiple different subjects through which the search can be refined (Figure 3). </p> <br>
+  <p> On the left side of the webpage, various subjects are listed through which the search can be refined (Figure 3). </p> <br>

   <figure>
   <img class="myImages" id="myImg" src="https://i.imgur.com/mT8nRO2.jpeg" alt="US Census Advanced Search" style="width:100%;max-width:625px">
   <figcaption> Figure 3.
 The Advanced Search Pane on the US Census Data Website  </figcaption>
   </figure> <br>

-  <p> Now filters can be applied to the data.
-Starting with “Geographies”, click on “Census Tract”, choose “Missouri” from the popup list, then choose “Boone County”, and finally check on “All Census Tracts within Boone County, Missouri”.
-This limits the dataset to census tracts in Boone County, Missouri.  </p> <br>
+  <p> Filters can now be applied to the data.
+Starting with “Geographies,” “Census Tract” should be clicked, then “Missouri” selected from the popup list, followed by “Boone County,” and finally, “All Census Tracts within Boone County, Missouri” should be checked.
+This will limit the dataset to census tracts within Boone County, Missouri. </p> <br>

-  <p> Next, under “Topics”, select “Populations and People”.
-A list of ethnic and racial groups should pop up, ultimately check “Race and Ethnicity”.
-This will provide the option to map out specific racial or ethnic groups.  </p> <br>
+  <p> Next, under “Topics,” “Populations and People” should be selected.
+A list of ethnic and racial groups will appear, and “Race and Ethnicity” should be checked.
+This will enable the option to map specific racial or ethnic groups.  </p> <br>

-  <p> Now, looking at “Surveys”, there are a several different options.
-To map the total population in 2020, information from an official census release is needed.
-Select “Decennial Census” and then select “Demographic and Housing Characteristics” (Demographic Profile and Redistricting Data PL 94 - 171 would also work for this tutorial, though the next steps assume "Demographic and Housing Characteristics was chosen).  </p> <br>
+  <p> Under “Surveys,” several different options will be presented.
+To map the total population in 2020, data from an official census release must be used.
+“Decennial Census” should be selected, followed by “Demographic and Housing Characteristics” (while “Demographic Profile and Redistricting Data PL 94-171” could also be used for this tutorial, the next steps assume “Demographic and Housing Characteristics” is chosen).  </p> <br>

-  <p> Under “Years”, select “2020” for 2020 US Census data.
-At this point, the results should look like Figure 4 below. </p> <br>
+  <p> Under “Years,” “2020” should be selected for the 2020 U.S. Census data.
+At this point, the results should resemble those shown in Figure 4 below. </p> <br>

   <figure>
   <img class="myImages" id="myImg" src="https://i.imgur.com/wwVNZch.jpeg" alt="US Census Advanced Search" style="width:100%;max-width:625px">
   <figcaption> Figure 4.
 US Census Advanced Search Filters Input  </figcaption>
   </figure> <br>

-  <p> The top option, “P9”, works for the purpose of this tutorial (Figure 4).
-This dataset has information on whether the population is Hispanic or Latino, and not Hispanic or Latino, as well as a racial breakdown for both of those categories.
-For census data, it is important to note that being Hispanic or Latino is considered an ethnicity, whereas being Black or African American, Asian, American Indian or Alaska Native, Nativa Hawaiian or Pacific Islander, or White are considered racial groups.   </p> <br>
+  <p> The top option, “P9,” is suitable for the purpose of this tutorial (Figure 4).
+This dataset includes information on whether the population is Hispanic or Latino, or not Hispanic or Latino, as well as a racial breakdown for each of these categories.
+It is important to note that, for census data, Hispanic or Latino is considered an ethnicity, while groups such as Black or African American, Asian, American Indian or Alaska Native, Native Hawaiian or Pacific Islander, and White are classified as racial groups.  </p> <br>

-  <p> Collapse the search menu and look at the table.
-Note that the table needs to be downloaded in a specific way.
-Do not use the .zip, .csv, or .xlsx download options directly above the table.
-Instead, under the results menu, click the “P9” checkbox and then select “download” above it.
-Downloading the table in this way preserves the “GEOID” field, which is the unique identifier field used to join it to the census tract boundaries.    </p> <br>
+  <p> The search menu should be collapsed, and the table reviewed.
+It is important to download the table in a specific manner.
+The .zip, .csv, and .xlsx download options directly above the table should not be used.
+Instead, under the results menu, the “P9” checkbox should be selected, and then the “download” option should be clicked above it.
+Downloading the table in this way will preserve the “GEOID” field, which serves as the unique identifier to join the dataset with the census tract boundaries.   </p> <br>

-  <p> With the census dataset file downloaded, it is time to download the census tract boundaries before processing the dataset file.  </p> <br>
+  <p> With the census dataset file downloaded, the next step is to download the census tract boundaries before processing the dataset.  </p> <br>

   <h3> Finding GIS Boundary Files at the Census Tract Level with the US Census Web Interface </h3> <br>

-  <p> With the census dataset obtained, head <a href="https://www.census.gov/geographies/mapping-files/time-series/geo/tiger-line-file.html"> here</a> to download the corresponding 2020 census tract TIGER (Topologically Integrated Geographic Encoding and Referencing system) Lines (Figure 5). </p> <br>
+  <p> With the census dataset obtained, the corresponding 2020 census tract TIGER (Topologically Integrated Geographic Encoding and Referencing system) Lines can be downloaded <a href="https://www.census.gov/geographies/mapping-files/time-series/geo/tiger-line-file.html"> here</a> (Figure 5). </p> <br>

   <figure>
   <img class="myImages" id="myImg" src="https://i.imgur.com/yyEckxw.jpeg" alt="US Census Tiger Lines" style="width:100%;max-width:625px">
   <figcaption> Figure 5.
 US Census TIGER Line Website  </figcaption>
   </figure> <br>

-  <p> Choose 2023 as the year for the boundary file.
-The 2020-2022 vintages would also work without issues.
-The data can be downloaded via the web interface or the ftp archive.
-The web interface is more user friendly, so choose it first.
-Here, there are dropdown boxes for the year and layer type.
-Make sure 2023 is selected for the year and census tracts are selected for the layer as shown in Figure 6 below.   </p> <br>
+  <p> The year 2023 should be selected for the boundary file, although the 2020-2022 vintages would also work without any issues.
+The data can be downloaded via either the web interface or the FTP archive.
+Since the web interface is more user-friendly, it is recommended to choose that option first.
+In the web interface, there are dropdown boxes for selecting the year and layer type.
+Ensure that 2023 is selected for the year, and that "Census Tracts" is chosen for the layer, as shown in Figure 6 below.   </p> <br>

   <figure>
   <img class="myImages" id="myImg" src="https://i.imgur.com/h6e0Fp5.jpeg" alt="US Census Tiger Line Web Interface" style="width:100%;max-width:625px">